adityamaksare/doctor-appointment-system/Howtorun.md

 ## Troubleshooting

-1. If MongoDB fails to connect, ensure the MongoDB service is running on your system.
+1. If the database connection fails, check your internet connection as the app uses MongoDB Atlas (cloud database).
 2. If you see error messages about ports being in use, ensure no other application is using ports 3000 or 5000.
-3. If you encounter login issues, verify the credentials or use the password reset scripts mentioned above.
+3. If you encounter login issues, use the default credentials provided in the user accounts section.

 ## Uploading to GitHub